heysokam/confy/readme.md

 cfg.srcDir  = "./code"   # Changes the source code folder from its default `rootDir/"src"`.
 cfg.binDir  = "./build"  # Changes the binaries output folder from its default `rootDir/"bin"`.
-cfg.verbose = on         # Makes the cli output information completely verbose. (for debugging) cfg.quiet   = on         # Makes the cli output information to be as minimal as possible.  (for cleaner cli output)
+cfg.verbose = on         # Makes the cli output information completely verbose. (for debugging) cfg.quiet   = on         # Makes the cli output information to be as minimal as possible.  (for cleaner cli output)  (default: on)
-                         # Note: verbose = on will ignore quiet being active.
+                         # Note: verbose = on will ignore quiet being active.  (default: off)
 ```

 ---
 **Done**:
 - [x] Remote folders _(same concept as Repositories in SCons)_
+- [x] make-to-confy: Generation of confy globs, diffs and reference code lists for each target
-- [x] make-to-confy converter
+- [x] make-to-confy: Converter
 - [x] SharedLibrary build
 - [x] Per-file formatted progress bar for binaries on quiet
 - [x] BuildInfo report when not quiet (if not quiet)